bcgov/hcap/README.md

 Exports all rejected participants from the database as a CSV file.
 (Before running this command, make sure that you have logged in to the OpenShift CLI and ran `make db-postgres-tunnel`).
 Records participant ID, employer ID, employer email, employer health regions and the reason and date of rejection.

+#### `npm run participant-stats-no-offers`

+Exports participants from the database as a CSV file who have not: withdrawn from the program; been hired; or had an offer made by any employer.
+Participants exclusively interested in the Northern Health Authority are also excluded as additional participant engagement support is not required for this region.
+(Before running this command, make sure that you have logged in to the OpenShift CLI and ran `make db-postgres-tunnel`).
+Records participant ID, email address, preferred health regions, current interest indicator, and the date the record was last updated.
+The results of this report must be handled appropriately as PII.

 ### Database

 This application uses both a PostgreSQL database as its main storage as well as a MongoDB database to store logging output.